-The US hit a record 7-day average of new Covid-19 cases as hospitals are further strained - Local News 8
+The US hit a record 7-day average of new COVID-19 cases as hospitals are further strained - Local News 8

 “As that happens, our hospitals are filling up, and our workers are getting sick.
 Our floors are short on techs, on respiratory therapists, on nurses,” said Ranney, adding, “We are on the verge of being in a crisis state.”

 Rhode Island’s not alone.
-More than 101,200 Covid-19 patients were in US hospitals on Friday — a record high, according to the Covid Tracking Project.
-And hospital systems — and health care workers — are approaching their breaking points.
+More than 101,200 COVID-19 patients were in US hospitals on Friday — a record high, according to the COVID Tracking Project.
+Hospital systems — and health care workers — are approaching their breaking points.

 “Everywhere we’re seeing a surge,” said Dr. Carlos del Rio, an infectious disease physician and executive associate dean of Emory University School of Medicine.
 “And the biggest problem when you have a surge is, it’s not the space, it’s not the stuff, it’s actually the staff.
 Staff are tired, sick and I’m worried we’re running out of staff to take care of patients.”